Hunter-Thompson/smallcase-assignment/README.md

 kubectl apply -f smallcase.yml
 ```

-## Third and last we upload the files from the folder devops-task to the Gitlab Repo which is allowed to run CI/CD jobs.
+### Third and last we upload the files from the folder devops-task to the Gitlab Repo which is allowed to run CI/CD jobs.

 ### We can test automatic building and deployment by pushing changes to the application on the Gitlab Repo.

+# TODO:

+- Create a bash script which automates everything above.
+- Gitlab Runner configuration.
+- Add comments in code and extra documentation in README on how I went about things.